Introduction to Headless

 Which is used in the HTML as follows:

 props may also include functions beginning with on....
 These are specific methods called when a prop changes.
-For instance, in the rating widget, you can provide the onRatingChange method to be invoked every time the rating value changes, with the new value.
+For instance, in the rating component, you can provide the onRatingChange method to be invoked every time the rating value changes, with the new value.

 • Every prop comes with a default value.